Standing out from the crowd: some basic tips

 So how do you find and define your differentiators?

 unique selling proposition is anything you do that makes your brand different from your competition.
-For example, it could be: your route to market and your placement strategy – your sales platform and methods of distribution.
+For example, it could be: your route to market and your placement strategy – your sales platform or your methods of distribution.

-Amazon started as an online books sales service when most book retailers were stuck in brick and mortar.
-Your product’s functionality (how it works, feels, looks), your pricing, your marketing strategies, or exemplary customer service.
-Whatever it is, it should be something that is difficult for your competitors to easily replicate – and when used correctly, it should ensure customers choose you over your competitors.
+Amazon started as an online book sales service, when most book retailers were stuck in a brick and mortar world Amazon reimagined that world.
+Your USP could be the product’s functionality (how it works, feels, looks), your pricing, your marketing strategies, or exemplary customer service.
+Whatever it is, it should be something that is difficult for your competitors to replicate – and when used correctly, it should ensure customers choose you over your competition.

 Why you need market differentiation?

-With new businesses popping up every day offering products similar to yours, it’s only the brands that stand out that will get noticed.
-The first rule of doing business is capturing your customers attention.
-Without their attention you can’t win their business!
+With new businesses popping up every day offering products similar to yours, it is only the brands that stand-out that get noticed.
+The first rule of doing business is capturing your customer’s attention.
+After all, without their attention you can’t win their business!

 Differentiation is the key.
 It’s the positive ways your brand, products or services differ from your competitors, communicated as succinctly as possible, to your potential customers.
 (I can’t cover everything in every post so I’m assuming here that you have done the appropriate work to know who your potential customers are and how best to communicate with them!
 This post is about how to get that customer to narrow their attention to your business!)

-The term POD (points of difference) is used to describe those things that make your offering different.
+The term POD (points of difference) is used to describe those things.

 Example:

-Perhaps a sleep therapist has combined a black-out sleep mask, with earbuds and an app that means the wearer can play white noise or relaxation aids of their choice, and that also has a cooling fan to help lower the user’s brain temperature to the optimum level for sleep.
+Perhaps a sleep therapist has combined a black-out sleep mask, with earbuds and an app that means the wearer can play white noise (or relaxation aids of their choice), and the mask also has a cooling fan to help lower the user’s brain temperature to the optimum level for sleep.
 That’s something unique they can offer.
+Each element may be available elsewhere but the combination makes for a unique offer.

 Whatever your individual PODS are, a clear connection has to be built in the mind of your potential customer that you are the go-to-team to deliver those benefits for them.

-You are looking to create an instantly and positive association in their mind with the service they need and your brand – without any potential confusion with a competitor.
+You are looking to create an instantly and positive association in their mind between the service they need and your brand – without any potential confusion with a competitor.

 Example:

-There is a well used test in the print advertising world of blanking out the logos and names on concept ad artwork.
-If the ad still works and even my the very look, typefaces, colours, style etc it can be identified as coming from a particular company – then it conveys the brand.
-If by replacing the logo with a competitors logo means you could just as easily sell the ad to that competitor then the ad goes back to the creative team to rework it.
+There is a well-used test in the advertising world to test an advert is on brand.
+The test is simple.
+You just blank out the logos and names on the concept ad artwork.
+If the ad still works and by the very look, typefaces, colours, style etc the ad can be identified as coming from a particular company – then it is effectively conveying the brand.
+But if by replacing the logo with a competitors means you could just as easily sell the ad to that competitor without anything feeling odd, then the ad goes back to the creative team to rework it.
+It os not ‘on-brand’ and distinctive enough to pass the test.

 How to find your POD?

-There are different techniques to discover your PODs – or indeed, any gaps in the general market that you could move into with a POD.
+There are different techniques to discover your PODs – or indeed, any gaps in the general market that you could move to fill by developing a specific POD.

 We advise that it all starts with market analysis.
-Understanding the competitive landscape and your competitors strengths and weaknesses is crucial.
+Understanding the competitive landscape and your competitor’s strengths and weaknesses is crucial.
 Then identify any elements that differentiate your product from theirs and maximise those differences.
-How?
+But How?
+I hear you ask:

 How branding helps you share your USP